Quick Navigation

 Even if you do your hardest to keep the dogs apart at home, the male dog’s aggressive behavior toward the female may be challenging to manage.

-If this is the case, the male should be boarded in a kennel or somewhere else offsite.
 Stop the male dog from smelling any female in heat by locking the male in the kennel for the duration of the female’s heat, which may last up to three weeks.

 Keeping Him Away From The Female When She’s On Heat